-First go to the April tab.
 By inserting the employer name from the dropdown menu a lot of information will automatically be populated into all of the 12 monthly worksheets (obtained from the look up table) and you should not need to insert this information again throughout the year.
-This information includes the cost centre, the employer contribution rate and the monthly deficit contribution amount if your employer is making deficit recovery payments.
+This information includes the cost centre, the employer primary and secondary contribution rates and the monthly deficit contribution amount if you are an employer that is making monetary deficit recovery payments.
+If you are in any doubt about your certified employer contribution rates you can view the rates and adjustment certificate on the Berkshire Pension Fund's website as follows: